4lisalehi/4lisalehi.github.io/_pages/about.md

   - /about.html
 ---

-Currently studying Software Engineering at Amirkabir University of Technology [Iran's Mother Industrial University]
+Studying Software Engineering at Amirkabir University of Technology

-My research interests which I have started very recently include:
+Interested in:

 * Cryptology
 * Cryptography